Using Component-analysis and System-synthesis Tools

 SYN -V -G

 which creates the files `theory1', etc. (but now with extension `.ccfc') and an executable file named "SystemCode".
 (Look at it; it just "executes" the component code files.)
-The -G option causes a graphical comparison for output between calculation and execution with an error analysis.
+The -G option displays a graphical comparison for output between calculation and execution with an error analysis.
 After this has been done for the functional system results, "Xcomp" can produce just the comparisons:

 Xcomp